kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

     -- Count missing fields
     (CASE WHEN e.FirstName IS NULL OR e.FirstName = '' THEN 1 ELSE 0 END +
      CASE WHEN e.LastName IS NULL OR e.LastName = '' THEN 1 ELSE 0 END +
-     CASE WHEN e.Email IS NULL OR e.Email = '' THEN 1 ELSE 0 END +
+     CASE WHEN e.WorkEmail IS NULL OR e.WorkEmail = '' THEN 1 ELSE 0 END +
      CASE WHEN e.BaseSalary IS NULL OR e.BaseSalary = 0 THEN 1 ELSE 0 END +
      CASE WHEN e.HireDate IS NULL THEN 1 ELSE 0 END +
      CASE WHEN e.DepartmentID IS NULL THEN 1 ELSE 0 END +